YicongHong/YicongHong.github.io/_pages/about.md

 News
 ======
+**2024.11.09** &emsp; Relocate to the Bay Area!
+Feel wonderful to be here on-site working with everyone!!! 🚀🚀🙌

 **2024.02.12** &emsp; Finally!
 My first day in **Adobe Research** as a full-time research scientist!
 So happy to be back and working with everyone! 😊🔥🔥

 **2024.01.20** &emsp; Thrilled to share that our **LRM: Large Reconstruction Model for Single Image to 3D** <a target="_blank" href="https://yiconghong.me/LRM/"><button id="touch">Project Page</button></a> <a target="_blank" href="https://arxiv.org/abs/2311.04400"><button id="touch">PDF</button></a> and **Instant3D: Fast Text-to-3D with Sparse-view Generation and Large Reconstruction Model** <a target="_blank" href="https://jiahao.ai/instant3d/"><button id="touch">Project Page</button></a> <a target="_blank" href="https://arxiv.org/abs/2311.06214"><button id="touch">PDF</button></a> have been accepted to ICLR2024 as Oral and Poster papers! 😆🎉🎉